SolidLabResearch/WhatsInAPod/content/3_vision.md

 ## The proposed graph-centric interpretation

-In the previous section, we outlined the current interpretation of Solid as a document-centric ecosystem, where the Solid pod takes the role of a permissioned document hierarchy.
-We demonstrated that even when querying the Solid pod as a Knowledge graph, interoperability in the ecosystem is still constrained by its document-centric interpretation.
+Because of the limitations of the document-centric interpretation of the Solid ecosystem, we feel that a shift in perspective is necessary to evolve in a way that promotes longevity.

-Where an ecosystem built on the sharing of documents on the Web provides a limited surface for innovation, an ecosystem built on the sharing of data, not limited to a specific document hierarchy provides more opportunities for innovation.
+Whereas an ecosystem built on document sharing provides a limited surface for innovation, an ecosystem built on data sharing not constrained to a specific API provides more opportunities for innovation.

 This leads us to propose the definition of the Solid pod as *fundamentally being a permissioned, hybrid knowledge graph, exposed through Web APIs*.